How is Reporter powered?

 • Indoor projects

-• Projects where you can plug the adapter into some sort of covered socket
+• Projects where you can plug the charger into some sort of covered socket

 • Projects where you want to monitor the power grid or a generator to detect power outages